 Individual programs have specific requirements.
 To learn about these, contact the program directly.
 You should review each program’s admissions criteria before applying.

-• You do not need to apply immediately after college to be a successful applicant.
-A majority of students enter programs right after completing their undergraduate degree.
+- You do not need to apply immediately after college to be a successful applicant.
+About half of students enter programs right after completing their undergraduate degree.
 However, many have entered a year or two after graduating or several years later after having significant work or professional experience.
 Such applicants are viewed favorably.

 Who gets accepted to genetic counseling programs?